PLEBNET-PLAYGROUND/plebnet-playground-docker/README.md

 ```
 docker-compose up -d
 ```
-### Full removal of Plebnet Playground (this deletes all volumes)
+### Full removal of Plebnet Playground (this deletes all data out of volumes directory)
 ***
 ```
-docker-compose down -v
+./uninstall.sh
 ```
 ### Setup bash aliases for your convenience
 ***